Soda Fountain Margin: How Much a Free Refill Actually Costs You

 Five things.
 None of them are expensive on their own:

-That is the entire cost of goods on a fountain pour.
-The customer is paying for the experience, the ice, the disposable cup, and the brand on the label.
+That’s the entire cost of goods on a fountain pour.
+What the customer pays for is the experience, the ice, the disposable cup, and the brand on the label.
 The actual liquid in the cup costs less than the napkin under it.

 The BIB math #